 Academic writing is different from informal writing.
 When writing an academic paper, many phrases and words that are otherwise acceptable in informal writing are inappropriate in academic writing terms.
 Slangs and short forms that juices up the informal writing have no place in academic writing.

 Academic writing should be concise, correct, precise, and free of weak words.
 Avoid using expressions that are exaggerated, vague, too informal, or subjective, unnecessary, and inaccurate words and phrases.
-In academic writing, the goal is not to entertain the reader but to inform them.
+In academic writing, the goal is not to entertain the reader but to inform them (Secrets to writing like a pro).

 Here are some common weak words to avoid in academic writings broken down into different categories.

 Contractions are the joining together of two words to form a single word.
 For example, the contraction form of ‘do and not’ is ‘don’t.’
-In academic writing, the contraction has no place.
+In academic writing, the contraction has no place (get some tips for writing).
 Please avoid using contractions, spell every word you want to use in full.
 Write ‘it is’ instead of ‘it’s,’ ‘she is’ instead of ‘she’s,’ ‘I will’ instead of ‘I’ll,’ ‘cannot’ instead of ‘can’t’ and ‘will not’ instead of ‘won’t.’

 Avoid the use of colloquial expressions

 These are words that we use in everyday spoken language.
 They are lovely for such informal conversations, and they should stay in that realm.
-Academic writing requires exactness, which they do not provide.
+Academic writing requires exactness, which they do not provide (Taboo words in a research paper).

 Examples of colloquial expression include: above board, reached a happy medium, get through it, part and parcel, easier said than done, beyond a shadow of a doubt, in recent years, pay lip service to, got out of hand, a stumbling block and explored every avenue.